Frequently Asked Questions

 1. Which charitable organizations are eligible for consideration by the group?

 In order to be considered at a meeting, a charitable organization must be focused on the Cowichan Valley within the boundaries of the CVRD.
 It must be a registered not-for-profit charitable organization that is eligible to provide tax receipts for donations.
 No provincial, national or international charities, programs or organizations can be considered unless the program requesting funding is focused on the Cowichan Valley, and all donated funds are used locally.
-An organization that is selected for the group donation may not be considered again for 3 years.
+Three year restriction is now removed for next year.

 2. How can a charitable organization be considered or nominated for a contribution by our group?

 A member in good standing wishing to submit a charitable organization for consideration must complete the Charity Nomination Form at least two weeks prior to the next scheduled meeting.
 The form can be requested through email@example.com .
 The completed form can be submitted to firstname.lastname@example.org or given to a Steering Committee member.

 A Fillable form is now available on the website and can be submitted that way.

 A member can only nominate one charity at any given time.
 He may however change his nomination if he wishes.